 The Top 7 Things First-Time Home Buyers Should Know about FHA Loans

-Since its introduction in 1934, the FHA mortgage program has helped thousands of people achieve the dream of owning a home.
+Since its introduction in 1934, the FHA mortgage program has helped thousands of people achieve the dream of buying their first home.
 However, as the years have passed the FHA program has changed to meet the needs of borrowers.
 The following list details the most important facts that first time home buyers should understand about FHA loans.

 A 20% Down Payment is Not Required

 Conventional loans ask for a large down payment from buyers.
 However, this is not the case with FHA.
 The FHA rules state that the buyer only needs to pay a down payment equal to 3.5% of the home's purchase price.

 Thankfully, the down payment money is not restricted.
 For example, in the case of a conventional loan, the money used for down payment must come from savings or investments and the buyer needs to document they have had the money for at least 60 days.